Doubts persist for Dem voters about female nominee in 2020

 Analysts say it’s no surprise that women express more anxiety about a woman defeating Trump, given that through personal experience, they’re familiar with the barriers of sexism.

-“Women are more likely to have experienced or observed gender discrimination or sexism,” said Jill Lawless, a political scientist at the University of Virginia.
+“Women are more likely to have experienced or observed gender discrimination or sexism,” said Jennifer Lawless, a political scientist at the University of Virginia.

 Notably, experts said, there’s no data showing that women underperform or outperform men in general elections.
 But Lawless noted that having to fight that perception that a woman cannot win may actually work against the female candidates in this race.